Clown Virus: Plot

-The Goodies confront Major Cheeseburger about what is happening, and he exclaims: "Well, I'll be horn-swoggled!" to which Graeme comments: "Your private life is no concern of ours."
+The Goodies confront Major Cheeseburger about what is happening, and he exclaims: "Well, I'll be horn-swoggled!" to which Graeme comments: "Your personal life is no concern of ours."
+Thr trio ask Major how to get themselves back to normal, but he there is no way to undo the effects.
 After the confrontation with the Major, who claims he was "just obeying orders", a screen appears showing the Major's superior in the Pentagon, who then reveals the nerve gas was a key factor in their planned invasion of the United Kingdom and making it part of the US.

 A small US platoon of troops land on a beach with little expectation of resistance.
 To their surprise, the Goodies, still in clown form, overwhelm them in various clown methods.
 Despite getting blown up, blasted and pied, the US troops are about to launch their final attack when out from nowhere, a US plantation owner comes out from nowhere and orders the troops to get back to his farm.
 The Goodies watch silently as the farmer whips the troops back to America, knowing Britain is saved.